Petroleum jelly: History

-Marco Polo in 1273 described the oil exportation of Baku oil by hundreds of camels and ships for burning and as an ointment for treating mange.
+In 1273, Marco Polo described the exportation of Baku oil by hundreds of camels and ships for burning and as an ointment for treating mange.

-Native Americans discovered the use of petroleum jelly for protecting and healing the skin.
+Native Americans discovered the use of petroleum jelly for shielding and healing the skin.
 Sophisticated oil pits had been built as early as 1415–1450 in Western Pennsylvania.
-In 1859, workers operating the United States's first oil rigs noticed a paraffin-like material forming on rigs in the course of investigating malfunctions.
+In 1859, workers operating the United States' first oil rigs noticed a paraffin-like material forming on rigs in the course of investigating malfunctions.
 Believing the substance hastened healing, the workers used the jelly on cuts and burns.

 Robert Chesebrough, a young chemist whose previous work of distilling fuel from the oil of sperm whales had been rendered obsolete by petroleum, went to Titusville, Pennsylvania, to see what new materials had commercial potential.
 Chesebrough took the unrefined green-to-gold-colored "rod wax", as the drillers called it, back to his laboratory to refine it and explore potential uses.
 He discovered that by distilling the lighter, thinner oil products from the rod wax, he could create a light-colored gel.
 Chesebrough patented the process of making petroleum jelly by in 1872.
 The process involved vacuum distillation of the crude material followed by filtration of the still residue through bone char.
 Chesebrough traveled around New York demonstrating the product to encourage sales by burning his skin with acid or an open flame, then spreading the ointment on his injuries and showing his past injuries healed, he said, by his miracle product.
 He opened his first factory in 1870 in Brooklyn using the name Vaseline.